grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 Name | Type | Description
 ---- | ---- | -----------
-`receiver` | `receiver` | The input receiver where samples should be sent to, for them to be relabeled.
+`receiver` | `receiver` | The input receiver where samples are sent to be relabeled.

 ## Component health

-`prometheus.relabel` will only be reported as unhealthy when given an invalid configuration.
-In those cases, exported fields will be kept at their last healthy values.
+`prometheus.relabel` is only reported as unhealthy if given an invalid configuration.
+In those cases, exported fields are kept at their last healthy values.

 ## Debug information